The Xometry app works best with JavaScript enabled!

 STL export options within SOLIDWORKS

-Now that you've configured your settings for a good export, you can go ahead and save the file!
-This should complete the conversion process.
-You can check that the conversion was successful by opening the STL in a 3D viewer on your computer or by uploading your STL to the Xometry Instant Quoting Engine® and using our online 3D viewer to review the model.
-Your STL file can be instantly quoted for one of our many 3D printing processes.
+Once you’re happy with the settings, go ahead and export your new STL file.
+It’s as simple as that.
+You can check to see how the conversion went by opening the new file in a 3D viewer or by uploading it to the Xometry Instant Quoting Engine® and using our online viewer to check it.
+That way, you can get a quote for any of our 3D printing processes.

 Xometry X Logo